openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 3. For Linux users Debian packages are available.

-These options are described in the following sections.
+These options are described in the following sub-sections.

 Installation with Pip (Linux/Unix, Windows, Mac OS X) {#installation-pip}
 -----------------------------------------------------------------